ElliotKillick/qvm-create-windows-qube/README.md

 - A more stable, minified, secure and private version of Windows 10 officially provided by Microsoft
 - This version of Windows 10 is recommended for those who need the best in Windows security and privacy

-`qvm-create-windows-qube -n sys-firewall -oyp firefox,notepadplusplus,office365proplus -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml work-win10`
+`qvm-create-windows-qube -n sys-firewall -oy --winget-pkgs Mozilla.Firefox,Notepad++.Notepad++ --choco-pkgs office365proplus -i win10x64-enterprise-ltsc-eval.iso -a win10x64-enterprise-ltsc-eval.xml work-win10`

-`qvm-create-windows-qube -n sys-whonix -oyw -i win10x64-ltsc-eval.iso -a win10x64-ltsc-eval.xml anon-win10`
+`qvm-create-windows-qube -n sys-whonix -oyw -i win10x64-enterprise-ltsc-eval.iso -a win10x64-enterprise-ltsc-eval.xml anon-win10`

 #### Windows 7